Skip to main content

 Also overjoyed by her experience studying abroad, Simpson only had one piece of advice for anyone considering studying abroad as a non-traditional student.

 "Do it," Simpson said, "It'll be the best decision you could've ever made.
-After our study abroad program, I felt like an OSU student and not just someone taking online classes.
+After our study abroad program, I felt like an OSU student and not just someone taking online classes."

 Upon completing their programs through Spears Business, both Simpson and Mintz returned to the military to complete their service.
 During their time at Oklahoma State, both students were able to complete their Master's degrees.